Samantha Richelle

-Samantha Richelle (born 16 December 1988) is a Brunei-born Filipina actress, entrepreneur, and fashion designer.
+Samantha Richelle Bolkiah (born 16 December 1988) is a Brunei-born Filipino actress, entrepreneur, and fashion designer.
 She is also the daughter of Prince Jefri Bolkiah, the youngest son of Sultan Omar Ali Saifuddien III.

 Acting career

 In 2020, Richelle debuted as Detective Kai Mendoza in the TV series Almost Paradise.
 In a YouTube interview with the film critic Manny the Movie Guy, she said, "It was something I was really interested [in doing] because, growing up, I've never seen a show [represent] the Philippines in this light.
 You get to see the beautiful landscapes and beaches that we have here."
 She is also scheduled to star in the currently-in-production short film The Cassandra Project, according to her IMDb page, where she has also received many credits for writing and directing.

 Fashion designing

 Richelle trained at the Fashion Institute of Design & Merchandising in Los Angeles, and has worked as a fashion designer.